dan-visioni/dan-visioni.github.io/_pages/about.md

 My research is currently focused on studying Sulfate Geoengineering, a form of climate engineering that aims to reduce surface temperatures by means of injecting sulfate precursors in the stratosphere in order to reflect a small part of the incoming solar radiation and thus reduce global temperatures.
 I'm also interested in other climate engineering methods (Marine Cloud Brightening, Cirrus Thinning) and I continue studying the effect of past and present volcanic eruptions on climate.

-I work towards a deeper understanding of how different deployment strategies would impact the surface climate differently, and how we can minimise these impacts.
+I work to improve our understanding of how different deployment strategies would impact the surface climate differently, and how (and if!) we can minimise these impacts.

 To do so, my research spans various topics: